pranavi79/open-ai-hackathon/README.md

 <h2> How it Works: Unleashing the Power of the Crowd </h2>

 MediAid turns ordinary bystanders into a network of first responders.
-1. Incident Reporting (via Chatbot)
-A bystander can quickly report an incident using our intuitive chatbot interface.
-They provide details of the situation and the location.
+1. Incident Reporting (via Chatbot supported on phone and web) A bystander can quickly report an incident using our intuitive chatbot interface.
+They provide details of the situation and the location is fetched.

 <img src="https://github.com/user-attachments/assets/079110fd-3f84-4461-8260-a495f6f63fdd" alt="text-app" height="1000">

-3. Web-based Triage (for the dispatcher)
-The information is sent to a dispatcher’s live webpage.
-The dispatcher or an automated system can then verify the situation and select the appropriate response scenario.

 ![PHOTO-2025-09-11-11-00-32](https://github.com/user-attachments/assets/de0c4502-f8ef-4911-b82e-6b9618e434e8)

-3. The Magic Under the Hood:
- * Our system uses the powerful Google Maps API to instantly identify the closest hospital to the incident.
+2. The Agent use the Google Maps API to instantly identify the best hospital based on proximity, the type of accident, and the ratings.
- * It then checks the real-time availability of that hospital to ensure they can accept the patient.
- * Finally, based on this verified information, an ambulance is dispatched with a single click.
+3. The Agent then calls the selected hospital and informs them about the emergency out of the box.

-Our Secret Sauce: The Tech Stack
+<h2> The Tech Stack </h2>

  * Frontend:
      - Flutter